pmharrison/patterny/README.txt

 TO RUN THE PATTERNY SCRIPT:
 ---------------------------

-Use:
+Use (inside the patterny directory):

-  ./patterny INPUT_FILE_IN_FASTA_FORMAT OUTPUT_PREFIX
+  sh patterny INPUT_FILE_IN_FASTA_FORMAT OUTPUT_PREFIX

 The script patterny is a BASH script.
 To make it a ZSH script, change the shebang at the top to !/bin/zsh .
 Similarly, for the sub-scripts bandy.sh and moduley.sh .

+Alternatively, you can make patterny executable with: chmod u+x
+Then run like this:
+  ./patterny INPUT_FILE_IN_FASTA_FORMAT OUTPUT_PREFIX

-The output appears inside the patterny directory.
+The outputs appear inside the patterny directory.

 SCRIPT INPUT AND OPTIONS